GroooveBob/DASBOB/README.md

 https://github.com/GroooveBob/DASBOB-qmk

+OLED is now working
+Put two jumpers on the board to make the buzzer work

 Rev 1 first prototype

 Rev 1.1 fixed the spacing mistake :D

-Not tested: buzzer, oled, zmk
+Not tested: buzzer, zmk